robenkleene/robenkleene.github.io/_drafts/2020-01-26-web-mobile-and-desktop-apps-and-their-benefits.md

 [^othercreativesoftwareisntallowed]: Presumably more apps like Final Cut Pro and Logic Pro X would be in the Mac App Store if Apple eased up on the [sandboxing restrictions](https://developer.apple.com/app-sandboxing/) for Mac App Store apps.

-[^dontforgetchatapps]: Saying it's mainly web apps that have transitioned to mobile is incomplete. it doesn’t account for chat apps like AIM and ICQ which were native desktop apps, not web apps, and they’ve now been replaced by mobile apps like Messages, Slack, and WhatsApp.
-A better name is probably “network-enabled apps”, but I think web apps is fine for shorthand.
-The collaborative nature of the web still captures the spirit of the native desktop chat apps.

-	There are also new categories of app that the mobile form factor, and economic model, have enabled.
+[^dontforgetchatapps]: There are also new categories of app that the mobile form factor, and economic model, have enabled.
 Some examples are the wonderful [Procreate](https://procreate.art/), and the explosion of mobile gaming, but those are tangential to this post where we're trying to figure out which use cases are moving to which platforms and why.

 [^platformsummarycaveats]: There are some caveats to this platform summary because there are a bunch of secondary characteristics that make the selection more subtle.
 For example, the web is also the easiest platform to make an app available from any device, and the mobile has access to sensors that aren't available on other platforms.
 But the goal here is to distill the essence of the platform.